Conflict-driven clause learning: Boolean satisfiability problem

 since it makes the first clause true (since $\lnot A$ is true) as well as the second one (since $C$ is true).

-This examples uses three variables (A, B, C), and there are two possible assignments (True and False) for each of them.
+This example uses three variables (A, B, C), and there are two possible assignments (True and False) for each of them.
 So one has $2^3 = 8$ possibilities.
 In this small example, one can use brute-force search to try all possible assignments and check if they satisfy the formula.
 But in realistic applications with millions of variables and clauses brute force search is impractical.
 The responsibility of a SAT solver is to find a satisfying assignment efficiently and quickly by applying different heuristics for complex CNF formulas.